yerinsmgmt/markdowns/send.md

 # 20. Recommended department taxonomy for the platform

-> **In plain words.** The list of departments the platform should offer, and the ones currently hidden under Custom that should not be.
+> **In plain words.** The list of departments a buyer chooses from when they sign up, including three real ones that are currently lumped under Custom when they should have a place of their own.

 Independent of the current platform structure, these are commercially understandable categories for an SMB-focused workflow-training business: